 What happens if we investigate or respond to a request for help?

 Not all investigations lead to a prosecution or court case.
 Sometimes other steps, such as issuing advice or a statutory notice, are more appropriate.

 When responding to requests for help we will consider the most appropriate action to support and help the most vulnerable in our community.

 What happens if we don't investigate or respond to a request for help?

 Unfortunately we cannot investigate every complaint, nor respond to every request for help, but all information received is reviewed regularly and this helps us to decide the priorities for our prevention work.

-Citizens Advice consumer service offers advice and assistance on 0808 223 1133 or through www.adviceguide.org.uk.
+Visit Citizens Advice consumer service website for advice and assistance or call then on: 0808 223 1133.